Alix Earle: Podcast and other ventures

-In September 2023, Earle announced a podcast, Hot Mess with Alix Earle, produced by The Unwell Network, a talent network led by Alexandra Cooper.
-Upon its debut, Hot Mess with Alix Earle briefly unseated The Joe Rogan Experience from the top position on Spotify's podcast charts, a spot it had occupied for two years.
+In September 2023, Earle announced a podcast, Hot Mess with Alix Earle, produced by The Unwell Network, which is led by Alex Cooper.
+Earle was named in the Forbes 30 Under 30 list in 2023.

-Earle was named in the Forbes 30 Under 30 list in 2023. where the selected entrepreneurs are expected to generate nearly $300 million in revenue by the end of 2023.
-Earle’s net worth was estimated at $6 million in 2023.
-She has also found success in Bitcoin mining.

 In June 2024, Earle appeared in the music video for the single "Girls" by the Australian artist The Kid Laroi.

-In 2025, Alix Earle became an investor and brand partner for SipMargs, a brand of canned cocktail margaritas.

-In May 2025, Earle was announced to be competing on season 34 of Dancing with the Stars.
-She described the opportunity as exciting and noted that she grew up watching it with her grandmother.
-Partnered with Valentin Chmerkovskiy, she danced a cha-cha to the Britney Spears song "Circus" during the season premiere.
-While rehearsing, Earle said she bruised her collarbone and lost a toenail.
-On the fourth night, Disney Night, the duo portrayed Maleficent and Stefan, earning them the status of second place, tied with co-star Robert Irwin.
+In 2025, Earle became an investor and brand partner for SipMargs, a company that sells canned cocktail margaritas.
+In May 2025, Earle was announced as a contestant on season 34 of Dancing with the Stars.
+Partnered with Valentin Chmerkovskiy, she reached the finale and ultimately placed second behind Robert Irwin.
+In December 2025, Earle was announced as a strategic investor in Gorgie, a clean energy drink brand founded in 2022 by Michelle Cordeiro Grant.
+In March 2026, Earle announced her new skincare brand, Reale Actives after a months-long teaser campaign with Easter egg clues across social media.

+In September, 2026, Earle starred in the new Netflix series Earle Meets World, a reality show starring her family.

 Personal life

 Earle dated Tyler Wade, a professional baseball player for the San Diego Padres, for three months in late 2022.
-In November 2023, Earle confirmed her relationship with Braxton Berrios, a wide receiver with the Houston Texans.
+In November 2023, Earle confirmed her relationship with Braxton Berrios, a wide receiver with the New York Giants.
+Earle and Berrios split in December 2025.

-In December 2022, Earle disclosed on video her use of the SSRI Lexapro to deal with anxiety issues she's had since high school.
+In December 2022, Earle disclosed on video her use of the SSRI Lexapro to deal with anxiety issues she has had since high school.
 In October 2023, Earle spoke publicly about her struggles with an eating disorder and body dysmorphia during high school.